Compare the best broadband providers & save

 Switching home broadband provider

-When you've found the provider and package you want to sign up to, you should provide them with your MAC code.
-Your new provider should keep you update with the switching progress and when you should expect to be able to carry out the installation for your new ISP service.
+When you've found the provider and package you want to sign up to, you simply need to order the new service.
+Your new provider will handle the process - including contacting your current ISP - and should keep you up to date with the switching progress and when you should expect to be able to carry out the installation for your new service.

-It's worth noting that switching from an ADSL provider (e.g. BT, TalkTalk) to cable provider Virgin Media, or vice versa, is simpler because you don't need a MAC code - you simply end the contract with one and start with the other.
-However, you may need to have new cables running into your property and this may incur both costs and time if an engineer needs to visit your home.
+Switching from an ADSL or fibre ISP on the BT network (e.g. BT, TalkTalk) to Virgin Media or vice versa is in some ways simpler, as you only need to end the contract with one and start with the other.
+However, you may require new cables into your property and this may incur both costs and time if an engineer has to visit your home.

 Switching mobile broadband provider

-Switching mobile broadband provider is even simpler.
+Switching mobile broadband provider is even more straightforward.
 If you're on a monthly contract then you'll need to cancel it (possibly incurring a penalty if it's before it's due to end), then simply sign up to your new provider of choice.
-The main deterrent to switching mobile broadband providers is often your hardware is locked to the old network, meaning you need a new dongle or mobile WiFi unit.
-However, it is sometimes possible to get your old hardware unlocked.
+The main deterrent to switching mobile broadband providers is often your hardware is locked to the old network, meaning you need a new dongle or mobile Wi-Fi unit.
+However, it is sometimes possible to get your old hardware unlocked - speak to your network to find out more.